MSchmoecker/HammerTime/README.md

 ## Changelog
+0.3.0
+- Reworked the config again to allow new features, the old config should be deleted and regenerated
+- Added configuration of custom category names to organize your hammer individually
+- Added configuration of mods that use the vanilla hammer
+- Improved compatibility with WackysDB, HammerTime now reloads after WackysDB to move pieces into the correct hammer/category

 0.2.1
 - Fixed an error that could occur with some modded items, which caused the recipe disabling to not work properly